-- I Say whether the following statements are true or false: - (i) The dominant urban biases adversely affect the ESL teaching in rural areas. - (ii) Improved community relations do not contribute to ESL learning positively. - (iii) Negative social attitude to the target language results into the overall poor achievement. - (iv) The success in language learning relates closely to the learner's social background.

-(v) The achievements will be lowest - where attitudes and teaching together promote effective learning.
+- (i) The dominant urban biases adversely affect the ESL teaching in rural areas. - (ii) Improved community relations do not contribute to ESL learning positively. - (iii) Negative social attitude to the target language results into the overall poor achievement. - (iv) The success in language learning relates closely to the learner's social background. - (v) The achievements will be lowest where attitudes and teaching together promote effective learning.